agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 #### IB/ Finance/ Trading/private equity

+Based on the end appendix, I assume IB, Finance, Trading and PE all to be similarly build regarding all the parameters I am using to compare.

 **Skills**

 Sufficient Exit opportunities in IB/PE.
-One can go to consulting or
+One can go to consulting even.

 Skills in finance can apparently be earned within 6 months.
 After that it is a mudane job.

-- Transferable skills
-  - personal productivity:8.5
-  - Critical thinking, analysis and problem solving: 8
-  - ability to learn quickly: 7.5
-  - decision-making: 7
-  - social skills: 4.0
-  - management:6
-- Knowledge: 8

-- Personality traits
-  - Confidence: 6.5
+Skills are good enough to transfer jobs even to MC and likely many more exit opportunities occur.

+**Connections**

-**Connections** It is likely to become more valuable in the future.
-But it well known that we will meet our clients atleast in MC.
+It is likely to become more valuable in the future.
+But it is well known that we will meet our clients atleast in MC.
 And we are given lot of responsibility right from the start.
 [Investment banking on the other hand](https://news.efinancialcareers.com/uk-en/152549/working-for-mckinsey-bain-and-boston-consulting-vs-goldman-jpm-and-morgan-stanley) is work in front of a PC most of the time and meeting clients does not happen very often especially within the first few years.

+ 6.

 **Credentials**

 I think with MC/IB you will make good credentials.
-MC it is clear that one will make that
+You are making crazy money, you have IB written on your resume.

+8.0

 **Runway**

+After getting into IB runway might be crazy, but until then, the same runway as in DE or DS exists.

+7.

 **Personal fit**